Azure/azure-init/doc/e2e_testing.md

 ```

 This occurs because your local build is dynamically linked against a newer version of glibc than what's available on the standard Ubuntu VM image in Azure.
+Be sure to build azure-init in the same environment as the target OS.

 #### General Solutions